MaWiMa/CCS/en/Changing_Canadian_Schools-055.md

-4'7
+# Changing Canadian Schools
-the their role in the movement to bring about social chanw md achieve full inclusion.
+~~defining their role in the movement to bring about social changes and achieve full inclusion.~~
-R
+#### REFERENCES
-Bank-Mibelaon, Dr. N.E.
+Bank-Mikelson, Dr. N.E.
 (1967).
-Danish System o/'Servicesfor
+Danish System of Services for the Mentally Retarded.
-thellentally Retarded.
 Minda Lecture, Australia.
 Services for the Retarded in Denmark.

 Forest, M. (FA).
 (1984).
 Education IMQ1-ation:A collection of reodingson the integration of children with mental handi@ into regular school systems.
 Downswiew, 0nt.: National